mikaelendale/Costrym/resources/docs/CERAgent.md

 Tool: c_e_r_calculator — Purpose: Looks up actual OPEX% per category (mock DB for now) and returns a normalized ratio actual%/benchmark% for requested categories.
 If a category is unknown or the benchmark is 0, the normalized value is 0.

 ## Output

+Honestly doesnt have any use main purpose is to use the tool to calculat the cet amd making sure its the right catagories